 Jet Lag was not the Only Contender

 Typically when flying across the globe, a person is only going to miss one solid night’s sleep, not two.
 This was an odd situation that stemmed from a very good ticket price.
-And the night prior to travel I almost never sleep well as there is subconscious anxiety about the upcoming drifting session.
+And the night prior to travel I almost never sleep well as there is subconscious anxiety about the upcoming drifting destination.
 This was the case again.

 I also failed to remind myself that this body was not accustom to enduring dense and balmy tropical heat.
 I was recently in Guatemala.
 However, I was never below 1,500 meters (5,000 feet) above sea level.
 If I had gotten down from its altiplano (highlands), the ambiance would have been full-on tropical, but I never made it lower than Guatemala City.